Skip to content

 first_color_background bool

-If True, the first color is used as background.
-Defaults to True.
+If True, sets the first color (index 0) to background_color.

 True